sharonsun131/UFOs/README.md

 ### one drawback of this webpage

+o   The current input is not very user friendly.
+Users have to type the whole city or state name to show the reported sightings.
+In this case, dropdown list would be convienient for the user to look for the specific city or state they are interested in.

 ### two additional recommendations for further development

-o	Dropdown list would be convienient for the user to look for the specific city or state they are interested in., instead of typing the whole city or state name.
-And also a click-button which clearing the results is needed.

-o
+o	It is recommended to add a click-button which can clear the results after each search.

+o	The data is so out-of-date and it only has information for one month in 2010.
+It is recommened that kepp the data updated regularly.